 As the fast-paced Fourth Industrial Revolution dawns, the effective maintenance and management of a facility are becoming increasingly important.
-Buildings are getting smarter, technology is getting more sophisticated, and this needs to be managed effectively to avoid business disruption and effectively leverage data insights.
+Buildings are getting smarter; technology is getting more sophisticated, which needs to be managed effectively to avoid business disruption and effectively leverage data insights.
 In fact, Navigant Research estimates that the smart building market will generate global revenue of USD$8.5 billion next year, up from $4.7 billion in 2016.

 This is where having a dedicated facilities manager comes in.
-Facilities manager are generally responsible for ensuring everything to do with the physical infrastructure of the business is running as it should, as well as identifying areas for greater efficiency and cost-saving.
+Facilities managers are responsible for ensuring everything to do with the physical infrastructure of the business is running as it should, as well as identifying areas for greater efficiency and cost-saving.

 Effective facilities management is essential to the performance of any organization, no matter the size and scope.
 Good facilities management and maintenance can deliver greater adaptability, flexibility, and sustainability for your organization.
 It ensures efficient and smooth business operations that are not often interrupted by a diverse range of technical difficulties.